 Welcome!
 We are very excited to share with you all of the opportunities available during your training in Columbus, Ohio at The Ohio State University Wexner Medical Center and Nationwide Children’s Hospital.

-Established in 1985, our combined Internal Medicine-Pediatrics Residency has a long standing history of training excellence, preparing residents to succeed in primary and subspecialty care for patients of all ages; readying them for advancement into the next stage of their career, whether it be in primary care, fellowship, academics, international medicine, hospital medicine, public health or advocacy.
-As a program that has been around for nearly 35 years, we are well integrated into both Internal Medicine and Pediatric Departments and are fortunate to have two Departmental Chairs vested in the success of our residency program and its educational mission.
+Established in 1985, our combined Internal Medicine-Pediatrics Residency has a long-standing history of training excellence, preparing residents to succeed in care for patients of all ages; readying them for advancement into the next stage of their career, whether it be in primary care, fellowship, academics, international medicine, hospital medicine, public health or advocacy.
+As a program that has been around for nearly 35 years, we are well integrated into both the Internal Medicine and Pediatric Departments and are fortunate to have two Departmental Chairs vested in the success of our residency program and its educational mission.

 At 10 residents per year, our program is ranked in the top quartile of Med-Peds residencies by size.
 Despite being a large program, we maintain a very personal touch in the education and professional development of our residents and take great pride in our Med-Peds culture.
-Paramount to our continued success are the top notch candidates who matriculate into our program.
+Also, because we are a larger program, our Med-Peds residents create a strong and welcome presence at both institutions.
+Paramount to our continued success is the top notch candidates who matriculate into our program.
 From diverse backgrounds, our residents bring with them a wide array of interests and talents unified by a passion for providing first-class care to patients of all ages.
-They become leaders, not just within our program, but within the Internal Medicine and Pediatric fields.
+Our residents become leaders, not just within our program, but within the Internal Medicine and Pediatric fields.
 They support each other at work and at play, creating our Med-Peds family.

-Our trainees train and interact with national leaders in primary care, subspecialty care and research.
-With over 70 Med-Peds trained physicians on faculty, there is ample opportunity for mentorship within the Med-Peds community.
+Our housestaff train and interact with national leaders in primary care, subspecialty care and research.
+With over 70 Med-Peds trained physicians as faculty, there is ample opportunity for mentorship within the Med-Peds community.